Muscular system: Skeletal

 Calcium ions are required for each cycle of the sarcomere.
 Calcium is released from the sarcoplasmic reticulum into the sarcomere when a muscle is stimulated to contract.
 This calcium uncovers the actin-binding sites.
 When the muscle no longer needs to contract, the calcium ions are pumped from the sarcomere and back into storage in the sarcoplasmic reticulum.

-There are approximately 639 skeletal muscles in the human body.
+There are over 600 skeletal muscles in the human body (exact number varies by counting method) and skeletal muscle makes up ~40% of human mass.

 Cardiac

 Heart muscle is striated muscle but is distinct from skeletal muscle because the muscle fibers are laterally connected.
 Furthermore, just as with smooth muscles, their movement is involuntary.
 Heart muscle is controlled by the sinus node influenced by the autonomic nervous system.

 Smooth

 Smooth muscle contraction is regulated by the autonomic nervous system, hormones, and local chemical signals, allowing for gradual and sustained contractions.
 This type of muscle tissue is also capable of adapting to different levels of stretch and tension, which is important for maintaining proper blood flow and the movement of materials through the digestive system.